Chincoteague Island story begins here!

 Chincoteague Island that is......

 Chincoteague Island, Virginia’s only resort island, is perhaps the most beautiful island on Virginia's Eastern Shore.
-World famous for its oyster beds and clam shoals, Chincoteague is the gateway to the Chincoteague National Wildlife Refuge which is located on the Virgina side of Assateague Island.
-Chincoteague National Wildlife Refuge is also home to the world famous Chincoteague Ponies and an award winning beach manage by Assateague Island National Seashore.
+World famous for its oyster beds and clam shoals, Chincoteague is the gateway to the Chincoteague National Wildlife Refuge which is located on the Virginia side of Assateague Island.
+Chincoteague National Wildlife Refuge is also home to the world famous Chincoteague Ponies and an award winning beach managed by Assateague Island National Seashore.